iwametal/coffee-dwm/README.md

 # COFFEE's DWM

 ## <sup>layer 1</sup> ABOUT
-This is my DWM config, with some resources I value, mostly efficiency and performance, but also with a simplistic beauty look.
-I made these configs thinking in optimize both my work and daily usage the maximum as possible, with rules and shortcuts for all considerable and frequently used programs, applications, tools and even personal scripts.
+This is my coffee's DWM, with all resources I value, mostly efficiency and performance, but also with a simplistic beauty look.
+I made these configs thinking in optimize both my work and daily usage the maximum as possible, with functions, rules and shortcuts for all considerable and frequently used programs, applications, tools and even personal scripts.
 It took a while, but I'm really happy with the result and probably will never get used to another interface again.

 `some looks:`
 <p align="center">Clean<p/>